zednis/alexa-skill-meeting-scheduler/USER-GUIDE.md

 ## Book Meeting - Basic Dialog

-The Book Meeting Basic Dialog will prompt the user for meeting information, including name, organizer, participants, room, and start datetime.
+The Book Meeting Basic Dialog will prompt the user for meeting information including name, organizer, participants, room, and start datetime.
 The user may optionally include a duration when they are providing the meeting start time, but if they do not a default meeting time of 1-hour will be used.
+After collecting sufficient information to describe the meeting Alexa will inform the user that she is ready to schedule the meeting and ask the user for confirmation to book the meeting as currently described.

+example:

 User: *Alexa, ask meeting scheduler to schedule a meeting*